jave3737/sirvimalot/README.md

 # Getting Started
-This READ ME has information for all the components needed to recreate this git setup.
+This READ ME has information for all the components needed to recreate this Vim setup.

 ## 1. Important Paths
 |                     | Windows 	    | Linux 	|